Photos by Cheryl Landes

 Through Christmas Eve, the Holiday Village is open at Helleck Hall, a short drive from the light display entrance.
 A lighted Christmas tree in the yard dances to the beat of popular tunes.
 Inside, there’s hot cider, cookies, candy, cake, pies, and arts and crafts that make beautiful, unique Christmas gifts or souvenirs.
 Santa greets and poses with visitors.
 The floor-to-ceiling stone fireplace is a great place to warm up on a chilly night.

-On Friday, Saturday, and Sunday nights from the day after Thanksgiving until Christmas Eve, you can take a wagon ride through the light display for $5.
+On Thursday-Sunday nights, take a wagon ride through the light display for $5 per person.
 If you have a group of 10 or more, call (541) 637-5742.
 Smaller parties can just show up.

 Hours for the Umpqua Valley Festival of Lights are 5:30-9 p.m.
 Sunday-Thursday and 5:30-10 p.m.
 Friday-Saturday.
-Admission is $10 per car.
+Admission is $10 per car; pay at the entrance to the light display.
 For more details, visit the festival’s website or Facebook page.